Jaycar-Electronics/Portable-Soil-Moisture-Meter/README.md

 Really is as simple as turning it on and sticking it in the ground. we haven't tested the durability of it as we don't have any garden beds around, but it should be able to withstand some soft-soil and etc.

 ## Notes
-there is a battery meter on it, but the unit can possibly die before the battery meter runs out, and it was added more as an after thought to demonstrate the concept.
+There is a battery meter on it, but the unit can possibly die before the battery meter runs out, and it was added more as an after thought to demonstrate the concept.